SuDIS-ZJU/DeXOR/README.md

 ---

-This repository contains the code, datasets, and supplemental materials for the paper titled "DeXOR: Enabling XOR in Decimal Space for Streaming Lossless Compression of Floating-point Data".📚
+This repository contains the code, datasets, and supplementary material for the paper titled "DeXOR: Enabling XOR in Decimal Space for Streaming Lossless Compression of Floating-point Data".📚

 # <span style="color: red;">Supplemental Material</span>